 where pi is the mean allele frequency across populations and zi is the standard normal deviate calculated from the one-sided p-value for SNP i.
-A given p-value could be converted into a zi score using the qnorm function in the R programming language, for example.
+A given p-value can be converted into a zi score using the qnorm function in the R programming language, for example.

-A feature of the WZA is that many statistics can potentially be used as input as long as individual SNPs provide a measure for the strength of evidence against a null hypothesis.

 Under the null hypothesis that there is no correlation between allele frequency and environment and no spatial population structure, the expected distribution of correlation coefficients in a GEA would be normal about 0, with a uniform distribution of p-values.
 However, as will often be the case in nature, there may be an underlying correlation between population structure and environmental variation that will cause these genome-wide distributions to deviate from this null expectation.
 The average effect of population structure on individual SNP scores can be incorporated into an analysis by converting an individual SNP’s squared correlation coefficient or parametric p-value into empirical p-values based on the genome-wide distribution (following the approach of Hancock et al. [2011]).
 To calculate empirical p-values, we rank all values (from smallest to largest in the case of p-values) and divide the ranks by the total number of tests performed (i.e. the number of SNPs or markers analyzed).
 Note that in practice, we calculated empirical p-values after removing SNPs with minor allele frequency less than 0.05 and would recommend that others perform similar filtering.
 In empirical studies with varying levels of missing data across the genome, it may be preferable to rank the parametric p-values rather than the correlation coefficients themselves as there may be varying power to calculate correlations across the genome.
 With the empirical p-value procedure, aggregating the empirical p-values using the WZA will identify genomic regions with a pattern of GEA statistics that deviate from the average genome-wide.
+A feature of the WZA is that many tests can potentially be used as input as long as individual p-values provide a measure for the strength of evidence against a null hypothesis.

-When we apply the WZA in this study, we used two different statistics as input.
-The first was empirical p-values calculated from the genome-wide distribution of parametric p-values from Kendall’s τ correlating the local environmental variable and local allele frequency.
-We refer to the WZA performed on these data as WZA𝜏.
-The second was empirical p-values calculated from the genome-wide distribution of Bayes factors as obtained using the BayPass program (see below).
-We refer to the WZA performed on BayPass results as WZABP.
+When we apply the WZA in this study, we used two different statistics as input: empirical p-values calculated from the genome-wide distribution of parametric p-values from Kendall’s τ correlating the local environmental variable and local allele frequency (referred to as WZA𝜏), and empirical p-values calculated from the genome-wide distribution of Bayes factors as obtained using the BayPass program (referred to as WZABP; see below).
 Note that Lotterhos (2019) identified Spearman’s ρ as having among the highest power of the GEA analyses that they had tested.
-We used Kendall’s τ as it can be used to calculate accurate p-values in the presence of tied datapoints.
+We used Kendall’s τ as it calculates accurate p-values in the presence of tied datapoints.

 Materials and Methods